Silicon-on-sapphire metasurfaces generate arrays of dark and bright traps for neutral atoms: MATERIALS AND METHODS

 \section{MATERIALS AND METHODS}

+In this work, we implemented our metasurfaces using crystalline silicon-on-sapphire (c-SOS) wafers, which offer several benefits over other materials that have been used for metasurfaces for atom-trap array generation: titanium dioxide (TiO$_2$) \cite{Huang2023, Huang2024} and silicon nitride (SiN$_x$) \cite{Holman2026, Wang2025}.
+Though by now it is a well-studied material for metasurfaces, TiO$_2$ remains less foundry-compatible because it is challenging to etch \cite{Devlin2016}; fabrication typically relies on conformal atomic layer deposition through a lithographically defined mask followed by planarization \cite{Khorasaninejad2016}.
+SiN$_x$ is more foundry-compatible, but its lower refractive index is less favorable for meta-atom design and results in the need for higher-aspect-ratio structures \cite{Kamali2018}.

-We implement our metasurfaces using crystalline silicon–on–sapphire (c-SOS) wafers.
-This platform is attractive for two practical reasons.
-First, crystalline silicon (c-Si) has relatively low extinction coefficient and high refractive index in the near-infrared range, shown in Fig.~\ref{fig:si1}.
-In particular, near the D$_2$ resonance wavelengths of $^{87}$Rb (780~nm) and $^{133}$Cs (852~nm), c-Si has refractive index $\sim$3.6--3.7 and extinction coefficient less than 0.01.
+By contrast, crystalline silicon (c-Si) is the most mature material in semiconductor foundries and offers suitable optical properties in the near-infrared range.
+As shown in Fig.~\ref{fig:si1}, near the D$_2$ resonance wavelengths of $^{87}$Rb (780~nm) and $^{133}$Cs (852~nm), c-Si has a refractive index $\sim$3.6--3.7 and an extinction coefficient less than 0.01.
 This enables the transmissive metasurface to imprint arbitrary phase profiles on the incident wave without significant optical absorption.
-Second, c-Si is the most mature material used in microelectronics, enabling reliable manufacturing at the wafer scale.

-The pitch between the meta-atoms is chosen to be 360~nm, which is less than half the free-space wavelength to suppress higher diffraction orders and avoid spatial aliasing.
+Our meta-atoms are cylindrical silicon pillars with a pitch of 360~nm, which is less than half the free-space wavelength to suppress higher diffraction orders and avoid spatial aliasing.
 The silicon thickness is 500~nm, a choice that balances practical fabrication constraints and the ability to achieve full $0\!\rightarrow\!2\pi$ phase control.
 With pitch and thickness fixed, we vary the cylinder radius in 1~nm increments to generate a library of complex transmission coefficients, then select a radius range that provides a full $0\!\rightarrow\!2\pi$ phase control while maintaining high transmittance.
 The corresponding discretized phase and amplitude responses of the meta-atoms are shown in Fig.~\ref{fig:figure3}(A).
 The metasurface layouts are then generated by mapping the target phase from the modified G-S process (Fig.~\ref{fig:figure2}) at each lattice site to the nearest available phase value, yielding the pillar radius at that site.

 The fabrication flow is illustrated in Fig.~\ref{fig:figure3}(B).
 First, SiO$_2$ is deposited on the c-SOS wafer by plasma-enhanced chemical vapor deposition (PECVD).
 A positive e-beam resist (ZEP~520A) is spun, soft-baked, and exposed to write the patterns with varying radii that encode the designed phase profile.
 After developing and short O$_2$ plasma descum, then the pattern is transferred to the SiO$_2$ by reactive ion etching (RIE), to create a hard mask.
 Next, the c-Si layer is etched by RIE to a target height of 500~nm using HBr/Cl$_2$/O$_2$.
 The O$_2$ partial pressure is essential to achieve vertical side walls.
 The SiO$_2$ hard mask is left on the c-Si pillars since it has negligible impact on the optical performance.
 Scanning electron microscopy (SEM) at an angle of $45^\circ$ was used to verify the fabrication, shown in Fig.~\ref{fig:figure3}(C).
 A photograph of multiple finished c-SOS metasurfaces on one chip is provided in Fig.~\ref{fig:figure3}(D).
 We note that the optical function of the metasurfaces is robust to reasonable fabrication errors, such as non-vertical sidewalls resulting from imperfect etching.
 As an example, we simulated the performance of the dark-trap array metasurfaces using hourglass-shaped pillars, as shown in Fig.~\ref{fig:si5}.